mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Causal consistency
-    A property that guarantees that an application can read its own writes and that a later read will never observe a version of the database that is older than an earlier read.
+    A property that guarantees that an application can read its own writes and that a later read will never observe a version of the data that is older than an earlier read.

 ClientSession